Heli Fire

-is a video game developed by Nintendo, and released in arcades in September 1980 by Nintendo.
-Some sources claim that Ikegami Tsushinki also did design work on Heli Fire.
-Similar to the 1980 Taito title Polaris, players control a submarine in which they must survive as long as possible against a barrage of enemy attacks from the sea and above.
+is a 1980 shoot 'em up video game developed by and published by Nintendo for arcades.
+Some sources claim that Ikegami Tsushinki also did design work on the game.
+Similar to Taito's Polaris (1980), players control a submarine and must survive as long as possible against a barrage of enemy attacks from the sea and above.

-Heli Fire came in both upright and cocktail arcade cabinets.
-It featured color raster graphics utilizing a Sanyo 20-DZC monitor.
-The game could be played with one player or two players who alternate turns.
-The sound was provided by Hirokazu Tanaka, and it consisted of one amplified monoural channel.
+Heli Fire was manufactured in both upright and cocktail arcade cabinets.
+It uses color raster graphics on a Sanyo 20-DZC monitor.
+The game can be played with one player or two players who alternate turns.
+The sound, provided by Hirokazu Tanaka, consists of one amplified monoural channel.

 Gameplay

 The submarine can move in eight directions and can defend itself with missiles.
 While ships and mines attack the submarine from the water, enemy helicopters, which come in four different colors that designate their speed, drop missiles and depth charges at the submarine from the air.
 Each level consists of three sets of ten helicopters (for a total of 30) which must be destroyed within a specified time limit, or else they start to attack in a "special assault pattern".
 After a certain number of helicopters are destroyed, the submarine resurfaces, and a native girl dances (called "dancers of the isles") on top of the submarine while bonus points are awarded.
 After each level, the water level rises, placing the submarine closer to the helicopters and underwater traps.